What Is Social Proof? Why You Need Your Customers' Help

 Image Source

-What we like: We like that Elna Cain includes both the title and a photo of the person who has left her a review.
+What I like: I like that Elna Cain includes both the title and a photo of the person who has left her a review.
 This helps the reader feel as if the person giving the review is a real person.

-Pro tip: Display your testimonials or reviews on your website in a place that is easy to find.
-Customers likely will not spend time looking for glowing reviews if they are hidden on your webpage.
+Pro tip: Always display your testimonials or reviews on your website in a place that is easy to find.
+In my experience, customers likely will not spend time looking for glowing reviews if they are hidden on your web page.

 3. Dyson